SOCR/TCIU/README.md

 Overview
 ========

 The [SOCR Data Science Fundamentals project explores new theoretical representation and analytical strategies to understand large and complex data, time complexity and inferential uncertainty](http://www.socr.umich.edu/TCIU/).
-It utilizes information measures, entropy KL divergence, PDEs, Dirac’s bra-ket operators ($$\langle ,  \rangle $$).
+It utilizes information measures, entropy KL divergence, PDEs, Dirac’s bra-ket operators (&#12296; , &#12297;).
 This fundamentals of data science research project will explore time-complexity and inferential uncertainty in modeling, analysis and interpretation of large, heterogeneous, multi-source, multi-scale, incomplete, incongruent, and longitudinal data.

 R Code
 ======